-This report was prepared by Mary Breeding (Consultant, HDNED), with inputs from Andrew Trembley (Consultant, HDNED), and under the direction of Halsey Rogers (Lead Economist, HDNED).
-We are especially grateful for the assistance of Linda English (Lead Education Specialist, AFTHD), Hamoud Abdel Wedoud Kamil (Senior Education Specialist, AFTEW), and AZOH François Joseph (Consultant).
+This report was prepared by Mary E. Breeding (Consultant, HDNED), with inputs from Analia Jaimovich (Consultant, HDNED), Andrew Trembley (Consultant, HDNED), and Emiliana Vegas (former Lead Economist, HDNED), and under the direction of Halsey Rogers (Lead Economist, HDNED).
+The team would also like to thank Maria de Fatima Barbosa for assistance with data collection.
+Finally, the report also benefited from the collaboration of Geraldo Joao Martins (Senior Education Specialist, LCSHE).